 We had discussed the observer's capability in terms of particle-in-a-box problem.
 Rather than changing the complexity of the problem we consider observers with varying capabilities solving the same problem.
 For an observer of an infinite capability his measurements are described by a shallow-well.
 Whereas for an observer, ObsM, of infinitesimal capability, his measurements are described by particle-in-a-box.
 The Riemann Zeros are likely to describe a system based on the measurements of ObsM.

 One of the benefits of the string theory is to establish the necessity of the abstract thought before the mathematical description is developed.
-So when would a curve would cross a line or when it would not becomes an important question to answer, so is the question whether a sphere can be divided into exact eight parts or not.
+So when would a curve would cross a line or when it would not, becomes an important question to answer.
+So is the question whether a sphere can ever be divided into exact eight parts?

 Note: The article "A Friendly Introduction to The Riemann Hypothesis" by Thomas Wright is highly recommended along with John Derbyshire's Prime Obsession.